tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 My guitar pieces similarly display the journey of my relationship with the guitar.
 Initially, guitars invoked feelings of disgust and scaredness primarily through their unwieldy shape and skin-tearing strings.
-Through yhe
+In the first piece, I represent the hostility of the guitar through the barbed wires of the strings as well as the morphing the shape into

 ## 7 - Drum